 1. Buy a tag from your supermarket checkout.

-Put your bin on your kerb by 7am on your usual collection day.
+Put your bin kerbside by 7am on your usual collection day.

-3. Put your old blue bin back into action as your rubbish bin
+2. Your old blue bin back works as your rubbish bin

 If your old bin is broken or you need a new one, you can request a bin here.

 3. Tags are on sale at supermarket checkouts

 Pre-paid tags cost for $3.95 per bin tag for a standard bin (120L/140L).
 You can buy them at your supermarket checkout, dairies and petrol stations.
 Tags for larger bins (240L) cost $5.70.
 Tags for smaller bins (80L) cost $2.70.

 4. Write your address on the tag before attaching it to your bin